-How Your Art Will Be Evaluated
+How Your Art Will Be Evaluated By the Jury

 Our jurors have a practical and academic understanding of how the arts can assist in the Christian life and how Christianity has been portrayed through the arts.
 They also have a deep understanding of the histories and current practices of the arts in secular culture.
 Juries are advised by professionals in ministry and art history.
-We anticipate announcing the jury for the current Engage Art Contest in Fall 2021.

 First, each entry is screened by the Engage Art team to make sure it meets the contest requirements.
 If so, it is included in the Engage Art Online Gallery.